owxiang/ghostchat/README.md

 ## Future Work

 - Slack integration for notification.
-  - Telegram is working with echoes quoting whispers.
+  - Telegram is working for new echoes quoting whispers.